Credit Enhancement For Charter School Facilities Program

 Also know as: Charter Facilities

-For more information about these awards, visit the Applicant Info and Eligibility page.
+For more information about this competition please visit the FY 2019 Credit Enhancement Applicant Info and Eligibility page.

 This program provides grants to eligible entities to permit them to enhance the credit of charter schools so that the charter schools can access private-sector and other non-Federal capital in order to acquire, construct, and renovate facilities at a reasonable cost.